mejaz/React_Redux_Readables_Project_2/README.md

 API Endpoints used in the Readables App:
 --------------------------------------
 Endpoint : http://127.0.0.1:3001
+    The following endpoints are available:

     GET /categories
       USAGE:
         Get all of the categories available for the app.
 List is found in categories.js.
-        Feel free to extend this list as you desire.

     GET /:category/posts
       USAGE: